adrjanpl/atp-matches-analysis/README.md

 ## Data Source
 The historical tennis match data used in this project was sourced from the publicly available repository maintained by **Jeff Sackmann**.

-The original is mentioned in homepage: [JeffSackmann](https://www.jeffsackmann.com/).
+The original dataset is mentioned in his homepage: [JeffSackmann](https://www.jeffsackmann.com/).
 The dataset seems to be removed from Jeff Sackmann's github.

 *Note: For the purpose of this analysis, the raw CSV files were downloaded, merged, and heavily preprocessed to create the final modeling dataset.*